Martha Evans is an Assistant Professor of Instruction of Early and Middle Childhood Education at the Ohio University Southern campus.

 INSPIRED TO TEACH

-Inspired to Teach is a free, half-day event that invites high school students, currently enrolled OHIO students and school partners from across the Tri-State region to explore careers in education.
+Inspired to Teach is a free, half-day event that invites high school students, currently enrolled OHIO students, prospective transfer students, adults considering a career change and school partners from across the Tri-State region to explore careers in education.
 Participants will connect with faculty, alumni and current education majors while learning about the Education program at Ohio University Southern and the pathways that can help them move from high school to an education degree.

 Agenda